isaacovercast/isaacovercast.github.io/_pages/about.md

 is comparative population genetics.
 One target of my research is to characterize and develop models to explain the distribution of genetic variation in ecological communities.
-A related focus is to develop models of how biodiversity accumulates in ecological communites that integrate over multiple levels of biological organization, including species abundances, genetic diversities, and phylogenetic relationships.
+A related focus is to develop models of how biodiversity accumulates in ecological communities that integrate over multiple levels of biological organization, including species abundances, genetic diversities, and phylogenetic relationships.
 Expanding beyond individual communities, I am also interested in constructing machine learning models which use observed